Karthik110699/procyonts-website/COMPLETE_WEBSITE_CONTENT.md

 **CSR Initiatives:**

 **Education for All:**
-"Supporting the education of students from underprivileged families, ensuring they have access to quality learning and opportunities."
+"Supporting the education of students from underprivileged families in India & Africa, ensuring they have access to quality learning and opportunities."

 **Caring for the Elderly & Orphans:**
 "Extending support to old age homes and orphanages, providing care, companionship, and resources for those who need it most."